The 10-Minute Morning Routine That Actually Changes Your Day (Backed by Science)

 Real Numbers from Real Studies

-If you want concrete data, consider this: a study of medical students found that just four days of mindfulness meditation reduced morning cortisol from 381.93 to 306.38 nmol/L—a nearly 20% drop in less than a week.
+- Medical students practicing four days of mindfulness saw morning cortisol fall from 381.93 to 306.38 nmol/L — nearly a 20% drop in less than a week.

 Why Morning Specifically Matters